My Favorite Ancestral Eating Natural Sweeteners as a Home Cook

 It’s a wonderful way to add depth of flavor and slight sweetness to so many dishes or condiments!
 However, it’s not a direct substitute for refined sugar.

-Molasses is made during the process of refining sugar, however, it retains some of the nutrients from the sugar beets or sugarcane.
+Molasses is made during the process of refining sugar, however, it retains some of the nutrients from the sugarcane.

 Maple Syrup